-Your day out on the trails of South Hebron Hills brings you into a better understanding of an altogether different way of life, learning how to make the day out in the hot weather, building fires out in the open, and learning how to take care of hundreds of goats and sheep.
+Your day out on the trails of the South Hebron Hills will bring you to a better understanding of an altogether different way of life, learning how to make it through the day in the hot weather, building fires out in the open, and discovering how to take care of hundreds of goats and sheep.

 For individuals the cost is $50.
 Bring more people and get a discount on each subsequent person.
 Bringing a party of more than four? – check out our special group rates.